neondatabase/neon/docs/rfcs/025-generation-numbers.md

   have a Paxos implementation in the safekeeper.
 - Avoiding locking in to specific models of how failover will work (e.g. do not assume that all the tenants on a pageserver will fail over as a unit).
-- Avoid doing synchronization that scales with the number of tenants, unless absolutely necessary.
-For example, a pageserver should be able to start up without having to have each tenant individually re-attached.
 - Be strictly correct when it comes to data integrity.
 Occasional failures of availability are tolerable, occasional data loss is not.